Boundary Element Researchers

 Dr Robert Adey is the Head of the Industrial Research Division.
 He is also Director of Strategic Developemnt at CM BEASY Ltd and editor of the International Journal Advances in Engineering Software.
 During the academic year he presented a series of seminars, short courses and lectures at different establishments across Europe and the USA.
 Dr Adey is involved with a number of industrial projects.

-Prof Alex Galybin obtained his PhD from Moscow State University, is Head of Damage Mechanics Division at WIT.
+Prof Alex Galybin obtained his PhD from Moscow State University and served as Head of the Damage Mechanics Division at WIT.
 He has over 20 years of research experience in the areas of Applied Mathematics and Mechanics of Solids.
 Dr Galybin has spent more than 10 years working in different research positions at the University of Western Australia where he had a successful record with the Australian Research Council.

 Dr Andres Peratta received his MSc in Physics in 2001 from the University of Buenos Aires, Argentina, and his PhD in 2004 from the Wessex Institute of Technology (WIT) - University of Wales, UK.
 During 2005 he has been a Postdoctoral Fellow and Lecturer at the Wessex Institute of Technology, Southampton, UK, and became a member of the Editorial Board of the Journal of Communications, Software and Systems (JCOMSS) sponsored by the IEEE and SoftCom Society.